 The information in the scheme can be provided in either electronic or/and hard copy.
-Anyone requiring access to a hard copy publication can contact the Contracts and Compliance Officer.
+Anyone requiring access to a hard copy publication can contact the Contracts and Legal Compliance Adviser.
 Most information can be provided free of charge, but there is a fee for some hard copy information and if this is the case you will be notified in advance.

 What about information not included in the publication scheme?

 From 1 January 2005 the public have had the right, under the Freedom of Information Act 2000, to request information held by the university, which has not already been made available through the publication scheme.